haraka/Haraka/docs/Connection.md

 A unique UUID for this connection.

-* connection.remote.ip
+* connection.remote - info about the host that is connecting to Haraka.

-The remote IP address
+    * ip   - remote IP address

-* connection.remote.host
+    * host - reverse DNS of the remote hosts IP

-The rDNS of the remote IP
+    * is_private - true if the remote IP is from a private (loopback, RFC 1918, link local, etc.) IP address.

-* connection.local.ip
+* connection.local - info about the host that is running Haraka

-The bound IP address of the server as reported by the OS
+    * ip - the IP of the Haraka server, as reported by the OS

-* connection.local.port
+    * port - the port number handling the connection.

-The bound port number of the server which is handling the connection.
+    * host - the rDNS host name of the local IP

-If you have specified multiple listen= ports this variable is useful if you only want a plugin to run when connections are made to a specific port
+* connection.proxy - proxy properties set when a proxy is used (like haproxy)

-* connection.haproxy\_ip
+    * allowed - if the remote IP has proxy permission

-If the connection is being proxied by HAProxy, this variable will contain the remote IP address of the HAProxy host.
+    * ip - when proxied, the proxy servers IP address

-* connection.hello.verb
+    * type - currently null or 'haproxy'

-Either 'EHLO' or 'HELO' whichever the remote end used
+* connection.hello

-* connection.hello.host
+    * verb - Either 'EHLO' or 'HELO' whichever the remote end used

-The hostname given to HELO or EHLO
+    * host - The hostname given with HELO or EHLO

 * connection.notes

-A safe object in which you can store connection-specific variables
+An object which persists during the lifetime of the connection.
+It is used to store connection-specific properties.
+See also, connection.results.

 * connection.transaction